-Enhanced Option: For an additional \$75 per month for individual (\$150 per month for family), you can receive the enhanced level of benefits that match the level of benefits currently in the Active Plan.
+Enhanced Option: For an additional \$75 per month for individual (or an additional \$150 per month for family), you can receive the enhanced level of benefits that match the level of benefits currently in the Active Plan.

 Remember both Options have a \$1,000 annual out-of-pocket maximum.
 After meeting the out-of-pocket maximum, the Plan pays 100%.